 The MACC program has been developed to correspond with the academic and experiential requirements for licensure as a Professional Counselor in Pennsylvania.

 Students interested in becoming licensed should contact the Pennsylvania State Licensing Board to determine the exact requirements for post-degree licensure as a Professional Counselor (LPC) in Pennsylvania.
 Students can contact the American Counseling Association or the National Board of Certified Counselors to access licensure requirements for other states.
 Students also have the opportunity to sit for the National Counselor Examination (NCE) at the end of the MACC program.
 The NCE is one of seven content-based tests approved by the Pennsylvania Licensure Board for Professional Counselors.
 Students completing the MACC program and passing the NCE will have met significant milestones on their pathway toward licensure, which may influence their employment opportunities after graduation.

 Additionally, students will find learning opportunities outside the classroom.
 MACC students continue to show an interest in attending the professional conferences offered through the American Counseling Association and the Pennsylvania Counseling Association.
-MACC students are also invited to participate in the annual Conference for the Human Services for local practicing professionals.
-These activities offer the opportunity to network with other professionals at the local, state and national levels.
+These activities offer the opportunity to network with other professionals at the state and national levels.

-View the curriculum required for this degree, read about the MACC program in our Graduate Brochure (PDF), learn more about our admission process, or request more information.
+View the curriculum required for this degree, read about the MACC program in our program flier, learn more about our admission process, or request more information.